June 1, 2020

 • You or a traveling companion legally separate or divorce after your insurance effective date but before your scheduled departure date.

-We could go on and on… but instead, we advise simply reading your policy.
+We could go on and on… but instead, we advise simply reading your plan.
 That way, you’ll know which covered reasons are named in your specific plan.
 Make sure you understand all the definitions, too.
 For instance, “immediate family member” and “family member” mean different things.
-And a pet is not considered a family member, although a service animal is.
+And a pet is not considered a family member, although a service animal (as defined by the Americans with Disabilities Act) is.
 (Here’s a more detailed explanation of how travel insurance covers family members.)

 Travel insurance does not cover losses that arise from expected or reasonably foreseeable events or problems — even if that event or problem is listed as a covered reason.
 A foreseeable event is an outcome that a reasonable person in similar circumstances would expect to occur.